dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 var foo container.OpenScope(new ResolutionScopeName(typeof(Foo))).Resolve<Foo>();
 ```

 The code also implies that `Foo` itself will be automatically scoped to its scope.
-It maybe important if you want to access `Foo` recursively from its dependency.
+It may be important if you want to access `Foo` recursively from its dependency.

 But with such an automatic scoping we still have a problem: how to dispose the scope.

-In order to dispose the scope DryIoc should somehow track the reference to it.
-This is exactly how it works, automatically created scope will be held by either
+In order to dispose the scope, DryIoc should somehow track the reference to it.
+This is exactly how it works, an automatically created scope will be held by either
 current open scope or by singleton scope.
 When the current scope or container with singletons is disposed - the automatic scope is disposed to.

 ```cs